whyisitworking/acestep-prompt-tool/README.md

 ## The 3-Tab Workflow

 ### Tab 1 · Build Prompt
 Type your song concept — anything from a single mood word to a detailed paragraph.
+Optionally tweak the **Song Style & Influences** and **Vocal Language** fields.
 The prompt updates live.
 When you're happy, hit **Copy prompt** and paste it into your LLM of choice.

 ### Tab 2 · Extract Fields
 Paste the LLM's full response.
 The tool automatically extracts all 8 fields: